-Curtis Stewart, who shares the post of Deputy Commissioner of Revenue, is a certified public accountant and brings to his new assignment 11 years of combined experience in the private sector as a sole practitioner in the Atlanta, Georgia, area and as a former audit and tax manager with KPMG accounting firm.
-Stewart began his career with the ADOR in 1991, and since that time has held management positions within the department in various tax administration areas, including regulatory licenses, severance, tobacco, fuel, sales and use taxes.
-Mr. Stewart served as director of the department’s Tax Policy and Research Division from 2008 to 2012.
+Curtis E. Stewart began his career with ADOR in 1991, and since that time has held management positions within the department, including regulatory licenses, severance, tobacco, fuel, sales and use taxes.
+Mr. Stewart also served as director of the department’s Tax Policy and Research Division from 2008 to 2012.

 Prior to joining the department, Curtis worked as a sole practitioner in the Atlanta, Georgia area, and was previously a manager in the Private Business Advisory and the Governmental practices of KPMG in Atlanta.

 As Deputy Commissioner, he is responsible for overseeing the Income Tax Audit and Appeals Division, the Office of Economic Development, and the Investigations Division.
 He is also responsible for the Financial Operations functions.

 Curtis, a native of Greenville, Alabama, received a Bachelor of Science degree from the Commerce School of Washington and Lee University in Lexington, Virginia.